Graph Universal Adversarial Attacks: A Few Bad Actors Ruin Graph Learning Models: Graph Universal Adversarial Attack

-where $\mathbbm{1}$ denotes the matrix of all ones and $\mathbbm{1}_0$ is similar except that the diagonal is replaced by zero.
-The term $(\mathbbm{1} - P)$ serves as the mask that preserves the connections of all node pairs other than those between the anchors $j$ and the target node $i$.
-The term $(\mathbbm{1}_0 - A)$ intends to flip the whole $A$ (except diagonal) but the $P$ in the front ensures that only the involved $(i,j)$ pairs are actually flipped.
+where $\mathbf{1}$ denotes the matrix of all ones and $\mathbf{1}_0$ is similar except that the diagonal is replaced by zero; $\circ$ means element-wise multiplication.
+The term $(\mathbf{1} - P)$ serves as the mask that preserves the connections of all node pairs other than those between the anchors $j$ and the target node $i$.
+The term $(\mathbf{1}_0 - A)$ intends to flip the whole $A$ (except diagonal) but the $P$ in the front ensures that only the involved $(i,j)$ pairs are actually flipped.
 Moreover, one can verify that the diagonal of the new adjacency matrix remains zero.

-Figure~\ref{perturbation_fg} shows an example for a graph with $n=5$ nodes.
-Node $i=3$ is being attacked.
-The attack vector $p=[1,0,1,0,1]$ (that is, the anchor nodes are 1, 3, and 5).
-The connection between 1 and 3 is flipped from 0 (non-edge) to 1 (edge).

-The binary elements of the attack vector $p$ may be relaxed into real values between 0 and 1.
+For gradient based optimization, the binary elements of the attack vector $p$ may be relaxed into real values between 0 and 1.
 In this case, the connections of all node pairs other than those between the anchors $j$ and the target node $i$ remain the same.
 On the other hand, the connections between the involved $(i,j)$ pairs are fractionally changed.
 The $j$th element of $p$ indicates the strength of change.
-The relaxation opens opportunity for gradient based optimization.